-Also known as: Air around the lung, Air outside the lung, Pneumothorax or Spontaneous pneumothorax
+Also known as: Air around the lung, Air outside the lung, Pneumothorax dropped lung or Spontaneous pneumothorax

 - Are tall and thin

 - Continue to smoke

 - Have had two collapsed lungs in the past

 - Shock, if there are serious injuries or infection, severe inflammation, or fluid in the lung develops

 A collapsed lung occurs when air escapes from the lung.
 The air then fills the space outside of the lung, between the lung and chest wall.
 This buildup of air puts pressure on the lung, so it cannot expand as much as it normally does when you take a breath.

 The medical name of this condition is pneumothorax.

 Collapsed lung can be caused by an injury to the lung.
 Injuries can include a gunshot or knife wound to the chest, rib fracture, or certain medical procedures.